VulnerabilityHistoryProject/chromium-vulnerabilities/assignment/README.md

 ### Round 1 Submission: Pull Request

+Remember, though we have assigned you *three* CVEs, you are only responsible for researching *two*.
+We give you an extra in case of a dead-end.
+We cannot give extra credit for doing a third, but if you do all three we would consider it a donation of research data.

-To submit, you must create a pull request from your repository to ours.
+To submit, you must create a pull request from your forked repository to ours.

 1. **Fork, clone, edit, push**.
 Clone your forked repo locally and enter your code.
-Commit your changes to the `dev` branch.
-Push to your forked repo. _Tip: if you have never done this before, this may be a learning experience for you.
+Commit your changes to the `dev` branch, or to your own branch if you like.
+Push to your forked repo. _Tip: if you have never done this before with GitHub, this may be a learning experience for you.
 Get help from your friends, TA, or instructor._
 3. **Create a pull requests against our _dev_ branch**.
 You must name your pull request after the CVEs that you are editing, for example "CVE-2011-3092 and CVE-2011-3093".
 Write a brief description that will become the commit message.
 Please create one pull request that edits all of your CVE files.
 4. **Correct anything from feedback or build tests**.
 We have all of our YAML files run against some integrity checkers to verify they have the right structure.
 If your pull request does not pass, then check the details of the build to see which tests failed.
 You might have broken YAML syntax, or the wrong format for a commit, or some other issue. **_You must fix build issues before the Round 1 deadline._** To fix any issues, just edit your CVEs, commit, and push.
 The pull request will automatically update (you don't need to create a new pull request if you want to correct something).
 Don't worry about committing and pushing too many times - we will "squash" your commits into one commit on the final merge.
 5. **Respond to feedback**.
 You might get immediate feedback from someone else on the project, even before Round 1 is done.
 See details below.

 Grading: